bluekamandy/japanese-chords-glove/README.md

 ## Inspirations

 This project is inspired by my current exploration of several topics, including ***enactment*** and ***embodiment*** in the field cognitive science.
-Enactment and embodiment are topics that originated in the 1990s in cognitive science.
-They arose from a desire to move beyond ***cognitivist*** models of human cognition where thought is defined as a form computation and our brains are basically meat computers.
-Cognitivism originated in the 1950s and sadly influences a lot of thought today.
-Embodiment proposes that our mind may be larger than our brain and that our minds are not at all like computers, because unlike computers, our minds engage in ***[autopoiesis](https://en.wikipedia.org/wiki/Autopoiesis)***, or self organization and self-maintenance, to maintain homeostasis.
+Enactment and embodiment are topics that [originated in the 1990s](https://mitpress.mit.edu/books/embodied-mind) in cognitive science.
+They arose from a desire to move beyond [***cognitivist***](https://en.wikipedia.org/wiki/Cognitivism_%28psychology%29) models of human cognition where thought is defined as a form computation and our brains are basically computers made out of meat.
+Cognitivism originated in the 1950s and sadly still influences a lot of thought today.
+Embodiment proposes that our mind may be larger than our brain and that our minds are not at all like computers.
+One reason stated for this (among many others) is that unlike computers, our minds engage in ***[autopoiesis](https://en.wikipedia.org/wiki/Autopoiesis)***, or self organization and self-maintenance, to maintain homeostasis.

-The COVID-19 pandemic has made me accutely aware of being so dependent on traditional digital interfaces, like screens, reinforces the mind-body split.
+The COVID-19 pandemic has made me accutely aware that being so dependent of traditional digital interfaces, like screens, only reinforces the mind-body split.
 I find myself always trying to get "out of my head."
-In combatting this, I've developed habits of going outside, walking on grass barefoot, playing piano, petting my dog, meditating, and generally trying to have more embodied experiences.
+In combatting this, I've tried hard to develop habits of going outside, walking on grass barefoot, playing piano, petting my dog, meditating, and generally trying to have more embodied experiences out in the world.

-Making a musical instrument I could play with my hand, or turning my hand into a musical instrument is an extension of these explorations.
+Making a musical instrument I could play with my hand or turning my hand into a musical instrument is an extension of these ideas and explorations.

 ## Equipment Used